Arfius/pycounter-api/README.md

 # requests-counter

-A tool to monitor the number of HTTP requests through an _apiKey_ in the HTTP Header.
+A tool to monitor the number of HTTP requests.
+It uses a extra key as addictional parameter in the HTTP header.

 ![ci/cd](https://github.com/Arfius/requests-counter/actions/workflows/request-counter.yml/badge.svg)